 What’s in a wiki?

-Wiki was introduced into the lexicon by a computer programmer named Ward Cunningham in 1995 when he created collaborative software that he called WikiWikiWeb.
-Wiki is Hawaiian for “fast; quick.”
+Wiki was introduced to the lexicon by computer programmer Ward Cunningham in 1995 when he created collaborative software that he called WikiWikiWeb.
+Wiki is Hawaiian for “to hurry; fast, quick.”

 The word has been translated into a number of languages.
 In Estonian it is viki; in Welsh it is wici.